caleywoods/wayfindr/README.md

 ### Version Management

-To update the mod version using semantic versioning:
+To update the mod version:

 1. Open a terminal in the project directory
 2. Run one of the following commands: